JessicaPorf/OfficialIMS/README.md

 The live database I have used is Google Cloud Platform (GCP) with a MySQL server.
 You are able to run it via anyones machine.

+## How to conduct software build

+* Planned project on Kanban board (Trello)
+* Created database and tables on MySql
+* Fetched sample code from external repository
+* Compiled the code and checked for dependencies
+* Implemented my written code
+* Linked the code files accordingly
+* Ran the automated unit tests
+* Created UML diagram
+* Risk Assesment compleated
+* Uploaded it to GitHub

+-- I used an incremental build approach

 ## Prerequisites

 I needed to install Java, Maven and MySql.
 I had these on my localinstall however they are avaliable to download via the internet.